mcellteam/cellblender_tutorials/variable_rxn_rates.rst

     0      0
     5E-4   1E8

 The first column is the time (seconds), and the second column is the reaction rate at that time.
-The units for the reaction rate are the same as used earlier in the Reactions_ section.
+The units for the reaction rate are the same as used earlier in the :ref:`reactions` section.

 The example shown above is a very simple case where the reaction only changes once.
 You could just as well have it change every time step, like this::